mmiermans/solver2048/README.md

 TL;DR: `git clone https://github.com/mmiermans/solver2048.git && cd solver2048/Solver2048 && make && ./Solver2048`

-More detailed instructions follow for building the engine on Windows or Linux.
-A 64-bit system is required.
+That was the short version!
+What follows are more detailed instructions for building the engine on Windows or Linux.
+A 64-bit system is required in both cases.
+The Linux instructions are targeted towards Ubuntu -- because that's what I use -- so subtitute apt-get with your favorite package manager if you use something else.

 ### Windows 64-bit